 - Wash the goats and treat them for any parasite infestations a couple of weeks prior to shearing the herd.

 - Goats must always be clean and dry for shearing.
-A wet goat’s mohair or cashmere will get tangled in the shears causing the animal pain and the shearer to spend a lot more frustrated time attempting to get the task completed.
-Even a light rain can cause the goat hair to become too damp for proper shearing.
+A wet goat’s mohair or cashmere will get tangled in the shears causing the animal pain and the shearer to spend a lot more frustrating time attempting to get the task completed.
+Even light rain can cause the goat hair to become too damp for proper shearing.
 For best and painless results, do not shear a goat that has been wet at all during the past 24 hours.

-- Start the shearing of a goat trimming a single strip from along the backbone onward in the direction of the withers.
+- Start the shearing of a goat by trimming a single strip from along the backbone onward in the direction of the withers.